Beth Elliott

-Beth Elliott (born 1950) is an American trans lesbian folk singer, activist, and writer.
-In the early 1970s Elliot was involved with the Daughters of Bilitis and the West Coast Lesbian Conference in California.
+Beth Elliott (born 1950) is an American folk singer, activist, and writer.
+In the early 1970s, Elliot was involved with the Daughters of Bilitis and the West Coast Lesbian Conference in California.
 She became the centre of a controversy when a minority of attendees in the 1973 Conference, including a keynote speaker, called for her removal because of her trans status.

+Early life

+Elliott was born on November 26, 1950, in Vallejo, California.
+She was raised Catholic and is of Italian, Irish, and French Huguenot descent.
+Elliott stated that she started to have feelings of gender dysphoria when she was a child and began transitioning in her late teens.

 Daughters of Bilitis

-Elliott served as vice-president of the San Francisco chapter of the lesbian political group Daughters of Bilitis from 1971 to 1972, during which she served as editor of the chapter's newsletter, Sisters.
+Elliot served as vice-president of the San Francisco chapter of the lesbian political group Daughters of Bilitis from 1971 to 1972, during which she served as editor of the chapter's newsletter, Sisters.
 When she first joined in 1971, her right to join was heatedly debated because of her sex.
-Yet she was accepted and served until late 1972 when accusations of sexual harassment from former friend, lesbian separatist, and feminist activist, Bev Jo Von Dohre, led to a decisive vote.
-The result was 35 to 28 against the inclusion of Elliott, or any trans women, in the San Francisco chapter of the DOB.
-When Del Martin announced the 35–28 vote, the editorial staff of Sisters walked out, leaving the group over the decision.
+The organization was split and eventually voted 35 to 29 against the inclusion of trans women in the San Francisco chapter of the DOB; When the vote was announced, the editorial staff of Sisters left the organization in solidarity with Elliott.
+Her college friend and member of the lesbian separatist Gutter Dykes Collective publicly accused her of sexually harassing her years earlier, which Elliott has denied, claiming she had made false accusations to save face with her group when it was revealed they were acquainted.

 West Coast Lesbian Conference

 Beth Elliott continued her involvement in the women's movement and helped to create the West Coast Lesbian Conference which took place in April 1973.
 She was on the organization committee and was asked to perform as a singer in the conference's entertainment program.
 However, on the first night when she took the stage she met considerable opposition.
 Lesbian separatist group, The Gutter Dykes, had leafleted in protest of Elliott's presence, claiming she was a man, and approached the stage with hostility.
 Other performers, Jeanne Cordova, Robin Tyler, and Patty Harrison, have stated that they responded by defending Elliott and established the need for a vote on whether Elliott's performance should continue.
 It took over an hour to count the roughly 1,300 attendees and resulted in a reported two-thirds in favor of Elliott's performance.
-Some accounts state 3:1 in Elliott’s favor while others state it as a bare majority.
+Some accounts state 3:1 in Elliott's favor while others state it as a bare majority.
 Elliott gave a brief performance and went on to leave the conference.

 The following day, keynote speaker Robin Morgan gave her address, which she had altered after the events of the previous night.
 In the speech, titled "Lesbianism and Feminism: Synonyms or Contradictions?"
-Morgan referred to Elliott as a "gatecrashing...male transvestite" and, using male pronouns, charged her as "an opportunist, an infiltrator, and a destroyer-with the mentality of a rapist."
+Morgan referred to Elliott as a "gatecrashing...male transvestite" and, using male pronouns, charged her as "an opportunist, an infiltrator, and a destroyer—with the mentality of a rapist."